kateseabra/TinDogWebsite/README.md

-# Tingdog-Website
+# tingdog-website
-Using Html, Css and Bootstrap
+using Html, Css and Bootstrap
 Mockup TinDog website